minitage/minitage.github.io/source/paster/instancex/index.rst

             postgresql/
                 MyDatabase.log

-Listing the available profils
+Listing the available instances
 -------------------------------
 ::

-    $mt/bin/paster create --list-templates | grep minitage | grep profils
+    $mt/bin/paster create --list-templates | grep minitage | grep instances

 Installing a profil
 ---------------------
-The profils are just specialized paster templates so you just have to apply a template to a project.
+The instances are just specialized paster templates so you just have to apply a template to a project.

 There are too ways to use one profil, inside or without minitage, just by **anssering yes or no** to the minitage presence question.